Julie Allen is in her seventh season as an assistant coach to the Miners’ volleyball program.

 She began her collegiate coaching career at Chico State where she assisted with recruiting, travel and summer camps while leading the men’s club team to a fifth-place finish at the national tournament.

 Allen is a 2005 graduate of the NCAA Women’s Coaches Academy, a program that provides skills training for coaches at all levels to assist them in being more efficient, productive, resourceful and successful.
 She also participated in the NCAA Women Coaches Academy Dimension 2 in 2007.

-Allen received her bachelor’s degree in education with a concentration in social studies from the University of Portland where she was a four-year setter for the Pilots.
-She ranks fifth all-time in Pilots’ history in career assists with 2,042.
+Allen received her bachelor’s degree in education with a concentration in social studies from the University of Portland, where she was a four-year setter for the Pilots.
+She ranks fifth all-time in Pilots’ history in assists.